ibm-cloud-docs/Cloudant/replicate/replication.md

 If they do not,
 an error is returned within the JSON object.

-See the following example request to replicate between a database on the source server `example.com`, and a target database on {{site.data.keyword.cloudant_short_notm}}:
+See the following example request to replicate between a database on the source server `example.com`, and a target database on {{site.data.keyword.cloudant_short_notm}}.

 ```http
 POST /_replicate